Polymyositis - adult

 Treatment

-For disease that remains active in spite of corticosteroids, intravenous gamma globulin has been tried with mixed results.
-Biologic drugs also may be used.
-Rituximab appears to be the most promising.
-It is important to rule out other conditions in people who do not respond to treatment.
+For disease that remains active in spite of corticosteroids, intravenous gamma globulin can be given.
+It is important to check for other conditions in people who do not respond to treatment.
 A repeat muscle biopsy may be needed to make this diagnosis.

 If the condition is associated with a tumor, it may improve if the tumor is removed.